-It is not simply a matter of throwing more money to this issue as the aforementioned statistics and failed efforts of the past have demonstrated.
-Philanthropic and impact investing strategies often are not flexible or intentional enough to mitigate the effects of economic discrimination, lower household wealth, lack of industry networks, and higher costs of early-stage investing.
+It is not simply a matter of throwing more money to this issue as the aforementioned statistics and past efforts have demonstrated.
+Philanthropic and impact investing strategies often are not flexible or intentional enough to mitigate the effects of economic and racial discrimination, lower household wealth, lack of industry networks, and higher costs of early-stage investing.

 Revolve Fund is different.

 We have brought together experts from different disciplines, including entrepreneurship, philanthropy, venture capital, banking, and impact investing, to work on intentional funding strategies to address these barriers.
 Revolve eliminates or reduces the barriers of capital equity requirements, lower availability of friends and family funding, and lack of industry knowledge.